acend/container-basics-training/content/en/docs/03/_index.md

 So why was there an error in the previous lab?
 The MariaDB server is not able to run without a proper configuration.
 Docker can pass variables into the instantiation process via environment variables.
-Environment variables are passed via the parameter `-e` e.g.:
+Environment variables are passed via the parameter `-e`, e.g.:

 ```bash
 docker run -it -e MARIADB_ROOT_PASSWORD=my-secret-pw mariadb